ONSdigital/csv-to-csvw-action/README.md

 * The CSV files and their configuration JSONs can be at any location inside the repository which isn't inside a top-level folder called `out`.
 The `out` folder is reserved for storing the outputs produced by the action.
 * If a CSV file has a configuration JSON, the filename of the configuration JSON needs to match the filename of the CSV file.
 And both files need to be stored at the same location.
 For example, `csv/my_data.csv` and `csv/my_data.json`.

+The action uses the file name and file path to generate the outputs of the build and inspect commands.
+The names are used subsequently to handle the deletion of the files.

 ## Build process